VACCINATIONS

 It's also important to remember to give booster vaccinations at ages 5-6 years and again at ages 9-17 years, with additional boosters every 10 years thereafter.

 While the vaccine is generally well-tolerated, it is common to experience mild side effects such as redness or swelling at the injection site, swollen lymph nodes, and general symptoms like shivering, tiredness, or gastrointestinal issues.
-A fever of 39°C is also possible, as well as upper respiratory tract infections.
-These side effects usually resolve within a few days.
+A fever of 39°C is also possible, along with upper respiratory tract infections.
+These side effects usually clear up within a few days.

 It's understandable to have concerns about your child receiving vaccinations, but the benefits of protecting them against serious and potentially life-threatening illnesses far outweigh any temporary discomfort they may experience.
 Please don't hesitate to speak with your healthcare provider if you have any questions or concerns about the vaccination process.